-December 25, in the 753rd year since the founding of Rome – or so Dionysius Exiguus, working in AD 525, would have us believe – Jesus of Nazareth was born in Bethlehem, in what is now the West Bank, Palestinian Territories.
+December 25, in the 753rd year since the founding of the city of Rome – or so Dionysius Exiguus, working in AD 525, would have us believe – Yeshua ben Yoseph was born in Bethlehem, in what is now the West Bank, Palestinian Territories.
 In Greek, his name (of which Joshua and Isaiah are also derivatives) became "Jesus."
 "Christ" is also a Greek word, "christos" meaning "the anointed one."

 Based on historical and astronomical evidence, and even passages in the Gospels themselves, this date is almost certainly incorrect.
-Besides, Jesus appears to be one of the last people who would be concerned about people noticing his birthday.
+Besides, Jesus appears to be one of the last people in human history who would be concerned about people noticing his birthday.
 He’d rather we were good to each other.

 Christmas AD 800: Charles the Great (a.k.a.
 Charles Le Magne, Charlemagne and Carolus Magnus) is crowned Holy Roman Emperor in Rome.
 Not that there was much about him that was holy.

 Christmas 1000: The Kingdom of Hungary is founded by King Stephen I.

 Christmas 1065: Westminster Abbey is consecrated in London.
 But the King of England, Edward the Confessor, who ordered and funded its building, is too ill to attend, and dies early the next year.
 Which leads to…

 Christmas 1066: William, Duke of Normandy, a.k.a.
 William the Bastard and William the Conqueror, is crowned King William I of England at Westminster Abbey.